tugstugi/pytorch-speech-commands/TRAINING.md

 ## Google Speech Commands

-### Training for Kaggle

-Due to time limit of the competition, we have trained the smaller nets with `adam` and the bigger nets with `sgd` both using `ReduceLROnPlateau`.
-Earlier stopping the train process will sometimes produce a better score in Kaggle.
-All reported Kaggle scores are the private leader board scores.

 #### VGG19 BN
 * accuracy: 97.337235%, 97.527432% with crop, Kaggle private LB score: 0.87454 and 0.88030 with crop, epoch time: 1m25s
 ```sh